sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

 .. ----------------------------------------------------------------------------

-Sampling distributions are another important theoretical idea in statistics, and they’re crucial for understanding the behaviour of small samples.
+Sampling distributions are another important theoretical idea in statistics, and they are crucial for understanding the behaviour of small samples.
 For instance, when I ran the very first “five IQ scores” experiment, the sample mean turned out to be 95.
 What the sampling distribution in :numref:`fig-samplingDist4` tells us, though, is that the “five IQ scores”